Lachee/discord-rpc-csharp/README.md

 **Dependencies:**
  - Newtonsoft.Json
- - .NET Standard 2.0
+ - .NET Standard 2.0 runtime or .NET Framework 4.5:
+	- `fx 4.5`, `core 3.1`, `net 7.0`, `net 8.0`, `net 9.0`

 ### **.NET Project**

-For projects that target either .NET Core or .NETFX, you can get the package on [nuget](https://www.nuget.org/packages/DiscordRichPresence/):
+For projects that target either the .NET Standard or .NET Framework, you can get the package on [nuget](https://www.nuget.org/packages/DiscordRichPresence/):
 ```
 PM> Install-Package DiscordRichPresence
 ```